What Black History Month Looks Like in My Classroom

 I always kick off February 1st with a classroom meeting.
 I tell the kids why I’m so excited for Black History Month and why it’s important.
 We discuss how a month of Black History is needed because it’s not typically included in our curriculum and even when it is, a lot of it is about slavery and civil rights.
 A great read aloud for day one is “Our People” by Angela Shelf Medearis.
 In the book, a father is telling his daughter about the amazing history of their people.
 How their people were kings and queens and invented amazing things.

 I have a whole slew of picture books I love reading aloud with my students.
 I make sure to read books with diverse characters all year long, but I try to set these ones aside, knowing that I want to use them in February.
-You can download a list of all of the books pictured here.
+You can download a list of all of the books pictured for FREE here.

 A New Daily Routine